CODE TYPE :

 Switching – Oxygen Sensor / Lambda Probe

-What is Lambda Factor?
+What Is the Lambda Factor?

 Lambda factor (λ) = actual air-fuel ratio